-Bought-out Air Systems and Airborne Stores are those which Government of India/PSUs/Private organisations may buy from foreign companies (Supplier) for Indian military applications.
+Bought-out Air Systems and Airborne Stores are those which Government of India/ PSUs/ Private organisations may buy from foreign companies (Supplier) for Indian military applications.
 The procedure for such cases of buying military Air System and Airborne Stores is explained below.

-3.2 AVAILABILITY OF MTC / TA AND COA
+3.2 Availability of MTC/ TA and CoA

 - a.
 The Supplier shall be in the possession of the Military Type Certificate (MTC) / equivalent document for the Air System or the Type Approval / equivalent document for an Airborne Store that is being supplied.
 This needs to be ensured by the User Services/Main Contractor to the satisfaction of TAA. - b.
 In the absence of MTC/TA or equivalent from the country of origin, Indian Technical Airworthiness Authorities may provide coverage for Initial and Continued Airworthiness with the support from the supplier. - c.
-The requirements of TAA may be taken during procurement.
+The requirements of TAA pertaining to Technical Data shall be taken during procurement for inclusion in RFP.
 TAA representatives may be involved during familiarisation process keeping continued airworthiness support in view. - d.
 Any modifications to the initial certified configuration of the Air System done in the country of origin, to incorporate the Indian User requirements shall be accepted based on an Amended Military Type Certificate(AMTC)/Supplemental Military Type Certificate (SMTC).

-3.3 TECHNICAL AIRWORTHINESS COVERAGE
+3.3 Technical Airworthiness Coverage

-Necessary documents shall be made available for TAA to provide technical airworthiness coverage for modification/upgradation of Air Systems & Airborne Stores.
+Necessary documents shall be made available for TAA to provide technical airworthiness coverage for repair/modification/upgradation of Air Systems & Airborne

+Stores.
 If required CEMILAC may also insist on additional qualification tests/documentation in order to provide the technical airworthiness coverage.

-3.4 CONTINUED AIRWORTHINESS
+3.4 Continued Airworthiness

 - a.
-TAA shall provide continued airworthiness coverage for the bought-out Air Systems/Airborne Stores as per procedure provisions provided in Part-2 Chapter 4 on continuing and continued airworthiness. - b.
+TAA shall provide continued airworthiness coverage for the bought-out Air Systems/ Airborne Stores as per procedure provisions provided in Part-2 Chapter 4 on continuing and continued airworthiness. - b.
 Procurement contract shall include supply of all necessary documents such as Service Bulletins, Servicing Instruction etc released by OEM as a part of continued airworthiness activity of Air System/Airborne Stores during its operational life. - c.
 Indigenous substitution is permitted.
 The provisions as detailed in Part-2, Chapter 12 shall be followed.

-3.5 CONTINUING AIRWORTHINESS SUPPORT
+3.5 Continuing Airworthiness Support